Wi-Fi 6: Better, faster and... kind of like Goro from Mortal Kombat?

 When does Wi-Fi 6 get here?

-Wi-Fi 6 is already technically a thing -- it's a new, certified standard that newly-made Wi-Fi devices can put to use.
-It'll be a while before you have a ton of options, but Wi-Fi 6 routers from brands like Cisco, Netgear, Asus and TP-Link are already rolling out.
+Wi-Fi 6 is already technically a thing -- it's a new, certified standard that newly-made wireless devices can put to use.
+It'll be a while before you have a ton of options, but Wi-Fi 6 routers from brands like Cisco, Netgear, Asus and TP-Link are already rolling out, including mesh options for the Netgear Orbi and TP-Link Deco lineups with release dates set for the second half of the year.
 Meanwhile, the Samsung Galaxy S10 is the first phone to support Wi-Fi 6, and other devices are certain to follow suit.
 For instance, it's a pretty sure bet that the next iPhone and the next generation of laptops and Wi-Fi smart home devices will all support it, too.

 You'll need both a Wi-Fi 6 router and Wi-Fi 6 devices like those in order to reap the full benefits of 802.11ax, but if you go ahead and get that fancy new router, your older devices will still work like normal.
 The rub is that they won't be much faster, if at all -- Wi-Fi 6 supports previous-gen 802.11 devices, but it can't do much to speed them up.